 We have a bunch of testimonials in the Dogwaffler of the moment (DOTM) and some with tutorials.

-We still offer a tutorial CD for getting started with Dogwaffle.
+We still offer an old tutorial CD for getting started with Dogwaffle.
 It is a bit old but will bring back memories and joys of discovery.
 But of course, the best way to learn is to dive in and try things, and watch the many free videos on our Youube channel.

 Latest versions - Checksums

 Got it? downloaded it?
 Please take the time to verify that your download is authentic and complete.
 Make sure it's legit and hasn't been tampered with.

-Simply Right-click the icon of the .exe program installer file, and find CRC SHA information to compare with these:
+Simply Right-click the icon of the downloaded .exe program (the installer file), and find CRC SHA256 or similar information to compare with these shown below:

 People are usually silent or very vocal ;-)